Karma Group Icon

 DAY SEVEN – WEDNESDAY

-Today is your chance to fill the day with optional excursions in Luxor, such as the magnificent Hot Air Balloon Ride all over West Bank, and the Sound and Light Show at Karnak Temple in the evening.
+Today is your chance to fill the day with optional excursions in Luxor, such as the Sound and Light Show at Karnak Temple in the evening.

 07:00 to 08:00 Breakfast